-CAP Strategy and Implementation Actions POTENTIAL IMPLEMENTATION PERFORMANCE METRICS AND LEAD DEPARTMENTS POTENTIAL PARTNERS, APPLICABILITY, AND TIME FRAME Ensure County departments follow the County's Environmentally Preferable Purchasing Policy and policy requirements are included in the contracting process.
+CAP STRATEGY AND IMPLEMENTATION ACTIONS POTENTIAL IMPLEMENTATION PERFORMANCE METRICS AND LEAD DEPARTMENTS POTENTIAL PARTNERS, APPLICABILITY, AND TIME FRAME Ensure County departments follow the County's Environmentally Preferable Purchasing Policy and policy requirements are included in the contracting process.
 Regularly review and revise the County's purchasing and contracting programs as necessary to ensure consistency with the County's sustainability and GHG reduction goals.
-(HS-A3.2) L-2: Continue to recognize the climate crisis as an emergency for Contra Costa County and make addressing climate change a top County priority.
-Continue to implement the 2020 Climate Emergency Resolution approved by the Board of Supervisors, including conducting periodic reviews and updates to the Resolution.
-Consider climate vulnerabilities and associated equity effects as factors in the County's planning and expenditures for infrastructure and services to increase resilience and reduce GHG emissions countywide.
-Consider development standards for the disclosure of climate and equity effects and vulnerabilities in staff reports for all decisions by the Board of Supervisors when such disclosures are helpful and necessary.
+(HS-A3.2) L-2: Continue to recognize the climate crisis as an emergency for Contra Costa County and make Key Performance Metric(s): - Actions taken to implement Climate Emergency Potential Partners - All County departments addressing climate change a top County priority.
+Resolution.
+(Conservation and Development) Interdepartmental Climate Action Task Force Continue to implement the 2020 Climate Emergency Resolution approved by the Board of Supervisors, including conducting periodic reviews and updates to the Resolution.
+Consider climate vulnerabilities and associated equity effects as Community-based organizationsLocal environmental groups factors in the County's planning and expenditures for infrastructure and services to increase resilience and reduce GHG emissions countywide.
+Applicability - County operations Consider development standards for the disclosure of climate and equity effects and vulnerabilities in staff reports for all decisions by the Board of Supervisors when such disclosures are helpful and necessary.
 Explore modifying County processes and forms to include questions to ensure the proposed action is consistent with the 2024 CAP and equity goals.
 Assess County programs, policies, operations, and projects (excluding stationary sources) for their contribution to achieving the County's GHG emissions reduction goals and consistency with the 2024 CAP.
-Disclose GHG emissions to a registry such as the Carbon Disclosure Key Performance Metric(s): - Actions taken to implement Climate Emergency Resolution.
-(Conservation and Development) Potential Partners - All County departments - Interdepartmental Climate Action Task Force - Community-based organizations - Local environmental groups Applicability - County operations Time Frame Mid-term (by 2028)
+Disclose GHG emissions to a registry such as the Carbon Disclosure Project (CDP).
+Time Frame Mid-term (by 2028)